Today, I want to talk to you about the four stages of your MLM Business.

 This stage typically lasts anywhere from 30 to 180-days.
 It varies from person to person.

 Most people who join our industry do not survive this stage.
-From my own experience, I’d bet that 50% to 80% of the people who join our industry never make it past this phase.
+From my own experience, I’d bet that 50% to 80% of the people who join our industry never make it past this stage.

 During this phase you are a shepherd without a flock.
 You have a team of followers.
 During this stage your team typically has 0 to 100 people.

 Stage Two: The Middle Mile

 This stage begins once your initial excitement fades OR you’re starting to earn at least $1,000 per month, whichever comes first.
 Either one of those two things will initiate stage two.

-Most people have had their business for 6 to 18 months before this phase begins.
+Most people have had their business for 6 to 18-months before this stage begins.

 I like to call this stage the MIDDLE MILE.
 Keywords to describe this phase include burn out, disappointment, despair, and frustration.